kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 We would like to prevent the creation of multiple EvictionRequests for the same pod because we do not expect the interceptors to support interaction with multiple EvictionRequests for a pod.

-The Pod matching the `.spec.podRef.name` will be obtained from the admission plugin lister.
-If the `.spec.podRef.uid` does not match with the pod's UID, the request will be rejected.
+The Pod matching the `.spec.target.podRef.name` will be obtained from the admission plugin lister.
+If the `.spec.target.podRef.uid` does not match with the pod's UID, the request will be rejected.

-We should also check that no EvictionRequest exists with the same `.spec.podRef`.
+We should also check that no EvictionRequest exists with the same `.spec.target.podRef`.

 The API is designed to be extensible to include additional types that could be evicted (e.g. PVCs).
-Currently, `.spec.podRef` is required, but we might change this to include additional references in the future.
+Currently, `.spec.target.podRef` is required, but we might change this to include additional references in the future.

 `.spec.interceptors` are populated from pod's `.spec.evictionInterceptors` (see [Interceptor](#interceptor) and [Pod and EvictionRequest API](#pod-and-evictionrequest-api)).